punctum-im/protocol-old/SPEC.md

 - object-type (string, MUST be "message")
 - content (string) {r[w]} [message.edit]
 - server-id (number, contains ID of the server the channel is present in) {r}
-- creator (number, contains ID of the user who sent the message) {r}
+- creator (number, contains ID of the account who sent the message) {r}
 - post-date (number, date) {r}
 - edit-dates (list with numbers, date, optional) {r}
 - attachement (string, contains link to file with https:// or http:// prefix) {r}